probe-rs/hs-probe/README.md

 This is an open hardware probe for the Serial Wire Debug (SWD) and JTAG protocol.
 It utilizes an STM32F723 MCU which has an USB 2.0 High-speed Phy.

+## Firmware

+The firmware is available here and is open-source: https://github.com/probe-rs/hs-probe-firmware

+## Features

 There is an USB MUX on the board, so when the probe starts it enumerates in USB FS where one can access the internal bootloader, and then when the firmware takes over it can switch to the USB HS.